Privacy Policy

 Giggle

 When you access the Giggle service, your IP address is transmitted to a Giggle server.
-If you make an online booking for an event or service via Giggle through our website, we process your email address, the booked service or event, and your related data, as well as your first and last name, in order to handle your request.
-In some cases, we also use your phone number to provide you with relevant information regarding the booked event or service.
+If you make an online booking for an event or service through Giggle via our website, we process your email address, the booked service or event, and your related data—as well as your first and last name—in order to handle your request.
+In some cases, we also use your phone number to provide you with relevant information about the event or service you booked.

 For more information about Giggle, visit: https://hotel.giggle.tips/privacy